mzabani/codd/docs/DATABASE-EQUALITY.md

 ```

 The decision made in _codd_ is to checksum both the _created-with_ version and the _current-library_ version for each collation.
 Checksumming only _current-library_ versions could trigger version mismatch warnings on one server but not on the other even though checksums match, and checksumming only _created-with_ versions could even lead to different behavior although checksums match.

+## Interesting stuff

+This section contains decisions that probably behave the way you would expect, yet might surprise you a little if you pay attention to details.
+It is not a necessary read but might answer some of your questions.

+### Array types

+For every user defined type, postgres creates an array type derived from it.
+This means if you create a type called `complex`, postgres will create one named `complex[]` (curiously the internal name that you find in the catalog is actually `_complex`).
+You can read about this in <https://www.postgresql.org/docs/10/sql-createtype.html>.

+Because postgres _always_ does this we've decided in _codd_ **not to include array types in checksums**.
+Existence of a type implies existence of an array type derived from it, and since the former is checksummed any differences will be detected.
+Array types cannot be dropped because of dependencies, so any two postgres clusters with a type `sometype` that are the same must contain a type `sometype[]` that is also the same.

+### Row types

+For every table and view, a composite/row type is created automatically by postgres with a shape that represents the created relation.
+Because _codd_ checksums tables and views, checksumming these types created in their image would be redundant, and would imply two files being changed for every change to a table or view, which is less than ideal.